Old DeLand Memorial Hospital

 The Old DeLand Memorial Hospital is a historic hospital in DeLand, Florida, United States.
 It is located at 240 North Stone Street.
 On November 27, 1989; it was added to the U.S. National Register of Historic Places.

 History

 It was built between 1920 and 1926.
 On November 27, 1989; it was added to the U.S. National Register of Historic Places.
-It currently contains a local history museum known as the DeLand Memorial Hospital & Military Museum, with exhibits including a 1920s operating room & apothecary exhibit, a gallery of military memorabilia, and tools, equipment and appliances from the early days of the area's ice and electric business.
+It currently contains a local historical museum known as the DeLand Memorial Hospital & Military Museum, with exhibits including a 1920s operating room & apothecary exhibit, a gallery of military memorabilia, and tools, equipment and appliances from the early days of the area's ice and electric business.
 An adjacent building features the Elephant Fantasyland, which is a personal collection of elephant-themed collectibles, a toy collection, and the West Volusia Black Heritage Gallery.